strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.8.4 =
+* ENHANCEMENT: Added the ability to order levels on the Levels page by drag and drop in the WordPress admin.
 * BUG: Fixed issue where custom roles had to have pmpro_membershiplevels capability to view other PMPro-related dashboard pages.
 (Thanks, squarelines)
 * ENHANCEMENT: Now hiding tabs in the PMPro settings if a user doesn't have access to that tab (but does have access to other tabs).